History of Hindustani: Formation

-British rule in India introduced enormous English words into Hindustani; further influences occurred over time as English became a world language, with a new variety of Hindustani emerging known as Hinglish or Urdish.
+British rule in India introduced enormous English words into Hindustani; further influences occurred over time as English became a world language, with a new variety of Hindustani emerging known as Hinglish and Urdish.

 Poetry

 The poet Wali Deccani (1667–1707) visited Delhi in 1700.
 His Rekhta or Hindavi ghazals established Hindustani as a medium of poetic expression in the imperial city.
 Hindustani soon gained distinction as the preferred language in courts of India and eventually replaced Persian among the nobles.
 To this day, Rekhta retains an important place in literary and cultural spheres.
 Many distinctly Persian forms of literature, such as ghazals and nazms, came to both influence and be affected by Indian culture, producing a distinct melding of Middle Eastern and South Asian heritages.
-A famous cross-over writer was Amir Khusro, whose Persian and Hindavi couplets are read to this day in the subcontinent.
+A famous cross-over writer was Amir Khusrau, whose Persian and Hindavi couplets are read to this day in the subcontinent.
 Persian has sometimes been termed an adopted classical language of South Asia alongside Sanskrit due to this role.